 Quoth Teh CO at the time:

 So there I am, holding two tubes on the internet that are pulsing and spewing, ready to cut both off…and what is any scientist's natural inclination in such circumstances?
 Why, to take the severed ends and suture them together and see what happens!
 That is this new thread, an anastomosis between two, count 'em, two old threads.
-I wonder…will it explode?
+I wonder…will it explode?and, in alt-text:

 Multiple threads fused into one gigantic monstrosity!
 Chaos reigns!